RafDevX/kthesis-typst/template/thesis.typ

 // vv FIXME: use actual package name
 #import "../src/lib.typ": kth-thesis, setup-appendices

+// The template is extensible and plays well with other dependencies;
+// For example, a table of acronyms can be generated using glossarium
+#import "@preview/glossarium:0.5.1": make-glossary, register-glossary, print-glossary
+#import "./acronyms.typ": acronyms
+#show: make-glossary
+#register-glossary(acronyms)

 #show: kth-thesis.with(primary-lang: "en")

 // Tip: when tagging elements, scope labels like <intro:goals:example>